pjakiela/ECON523/exercises/E8-RD.md

 and the same age range, you can omit those labels.
 You do not need to use h-hat to indicate the Imbens-Kalyanaraman optimal bandwidth; you can just refer to it as "IK Bandwidth" or something similar.

 **7.** The paper reports the Imbens-Kalyanaraman optimal bandwidth in approximate terms.
-Yyou can play around with the bandwidth in each column so that your sample sizes match the ones reported in the paper.
+You can play around with the bandwidth in each column so that your sample sizes match the ones reported in the paper.

 **8.** When you use the quadratic control function in an RD, you need to include both the running variable (above and below